-The basic amount of your monthly benefit at or after age 55 is determined by multiplying your Years of Credited Benefit Service times 3% of your Monthly Compensation.
+The basic amount of your monthly benefit is determined by multiplying your Years of Credited Benefit Service times 3% of your Monthly Compensation.

 Your Years of Credited Benefit Service are based upon the period of your eligible employment by any Participating Employer.
-Generally, your Monthly Compensation is your compensation for the full month of Credited Benefit Service in which your compensation was the highest.
+For salaried employees, your Monthly Compensation is your compensation for the full month of Credited Benefit Service in which your compensation was the highest.
+For hourly employees, your Monthly Compensation is the amount paid to you for the total number of hours worked during any Plan Year divided by the number of months worked during that Plan Year, using the Plan Year that will produce the highest Monthly Compensation.
 See Section IV.A.1 below for more detailed rules and exceptions.

-Retirement Incentive Benefits are retirement benefits that begin at or after age 50 and before age 55.
-They are reduced to take account of the fact that your benefits will be paid over a longer period of time.
+Retirement Incentive Benefits are retirement benefits that begin at or after age 50 and before age 55, for benefits earned prior to January 1, 2021, or age 60, for benefits earned after January 1, 2021.3 They are reduced to take account of the fact that your benefits will be paid over a longer period of time.
 Tables showing how the reductions work appear in Section IV.B below.